 Today, the 1995 Apple watch is a nice collector’s piece.
 Expect to pay a few hundred dollars for one on eBay (although some folks will try to reap up to four figures).

 What’s your favorite Apple collector’s item?
 Have you got anything rare you want to brag about?
-Leave your comments in the box below.
+Leave your comments below.